 Our unitholders are limited partners and do not directly or indirectly participate in our management or operation.
 Unlike holders of common stock in a corporation, our unitholders have only limited voting rights on matters affecting our business or governance, subject in all cases to any specific unitholder rights contained in our partnership agreement.
 The voting rights of our common unitholders (other than AAP) and our Series A preferred units include the election of directors.

 One member of the Board will be designated to serve as Chairman of the Board.
 In the event that the roles of CEO and Chairman of the Board are held by the same person, an independent director will be designated to serve as Lead Director.
-The PAGP GP LLC Agreement also requires that at least a majority of directors must meet the independence requirements of the national securities exchange on which the securities of PAA and PAGP are listed (currently the NYSE).
+The PAGP GP LLC Agreement also requires that at least a majority of directors must meet the independence requirements of the national securities exchange on which the securities of PAA and PAGP are listed (currently the NASDAQ).

 The Board is divided into three staggered classes.
 At each annual meeting, only the directors of a class whose term is expiring will be up for election and, upon election, the elected directors in that class will serve for a term of three years, subject to a director’s earlier resignation, death or removal.
 If a director is elected to the Board to fill a vacancy, that director will have the same remaining term as his or her predecessor.

 For more information on our governance, please see documents below: